jabranr/jabranr.github.io-legacy/_posts/2014-08-21-consuming-multiple-api-asynchronously.markdown

 	fjs.parentNode.insertBefore(js, fjs);
 }(document, 'script', 'facebook-jssdk'));
 ```
-Passing a custom function `myCallbackFunc` in `FB.getLoginStatus(...)` here, will have a deferred execution and will be served as callback.
-Now depending on your workflow, that may or may not be an optimal solution so I have a better solution by using [Socialmedia.js](http://jabran.me/projects/socialmedia-js).
-Making an exact similar call with `Socialmedia.js` could not be anymore simpler:
+Passing a custom function `myCallbackFunc` in `FB.getLoginStatus(...)`, will have a deferred execution and will be served as callback.

+Now depending on personal choice, that may or may not be an optimal workflow &ndash; so here is a better workflow by using [Socialmedia.js](http://jabran.me/projects/socialmedia-js).
+Making an exact similar call with `Socialmedia.js` could not be anymore simpler.

 ``` javascript
 var myFbApp = new Socialmedia.Facebook({